Mo-Taha-295/Flood-intial-predictive-using-XGBoost-Regression-probem-/README.md

 # Flood-intial-predictive-using-XGBoost-Regression-probem-
-predict probability of flooding using xgboost
+# predict probability of flooding using xgboost
+## Data file is flood.csv